ucla-imls-open-sci/ucla-imls-open-sci.github.io/cfp.md

 We are seeking lesson proposals intended for use in synchronous instruction settings.
 Lesson proposals should support both in-person and virtual environments.
 The completed lesson is expected to be **90 minutes to 3 hours long**.
 We prefer submissions that use open resources, such as open-source tools and software, and resources that are broadly accessible to all.
 Proposals on the following topics are encouraged, but applicants should feel free to propose lessons that are related to open science:

 * What is/Why do Open Science? ([FAIR](https://www.go-fair.org/fair-principles/), Guidance/Recommendations)
-* Paths to Open Science, Stories, Examples, Use Cases
 * Diverse, Equitable, Inclusive Communities (Fostering, Maintaining)
 * Writing Open Science (Peer Review Process, Audiences, Forms)
 * Linking Open Science, Search & Discovery Systems (Databases/Indexing, PIDs, Semantic Web)